rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/2_twitter_bootstrap.md

 </table>
 {% endhighlight %}

 This will apply the relevant CSS rules from the bootstrap CSS file.
-If you're interested, you can go into Developer Tools and view the rules that apply e.g.
+If you're interested, you can go into Developer Tools and view the rules that apply, e.g.

 {% highlight css %}
 /* from line 1950 of bootstrap.css */